Sardauna005/odin-recipes/README.md

 ## My Odin Recipes Project

-## In This Basic Project I Will Aim To Demonstrate My Basic HTML Capabilities
+## In This Basic Project I Will Aim To Demonstrate My Basic HTML And CSS Capabilities.